UnstoppableMango/pulumi-ci-mgmt/README.md

 The pulumi/ci-mgmt README with actual details about what's going on can be accessed [here](/vendor/github.com/pulumi/ci-mgmt/README.md).

 Modifications can be made by editing files inside the submodule to "manage" them.
-I've defined a "managed" file to mean any patched or explicitly copied file from the submodule.
+I've defined a "managed" file to mean any patched file from the submodule or matched by patterns in `managed.txt`.
 Managed files are then copied to this repository.

 The general workflow is: